-- If there is only one node in the set, choose that node as the parent. - If there is more than one node in the set, choose the node that is closest in geometric distance to n as the • If the grid squares of the local hull trees do not parent.
+If there is only one node in the set, choose that node as the parent.

+If there is more than one node in the set, choose the node that is closest in geometric distance to n as the parent.

 These algorithms will produce minimal spanning trees (in terms of either path length or hops) rooted at external nodes.
-The expected advantage of these trees is that a Step 6.
-Broadcast to Target Set: Determine target set B for packet is will be able to traverse the entire tree in a small number of hops or path length.
+The expected advantage of these trees is that a packet is will be able to traverse the entire tree in a small number of hops or path length.
 The actual routing performance is related to D, the diameter of the network.
 The disadvantage of such trees is that when the network density is high, some intermediate nodes may end up with a large number of children.
 Since each child has an associated hull, the amount of state stored per node will therefore be proportional to network density, and not constant.

 The results with local trees are marginally better than those with only two global trees.
-Surprisingly, the results with three and four global trees are worse.
-We suspect that the latter is due to an artefact in the experimental setup.
-The effective difference in the results is small: it translates to a difference in two or three packets for each geocast instance.
-The results for networks with obstacles.
+Surprisingly, the results

 These results show that obstacles have a marginal effect on geocast performance.
-The fact that geocast with three global hull trees performs marginally worse than the rest is likely an artefact of the experimental set up, since the grid squares and target regions are squares that are aligned with the x and y axes.
+The fact that geocast with three global hull trees performs marginally worse than the rest is likely an artifact of the experimental set up, since the grid squares and target regions are squares that are aligned with the x and v axes.
 On the other hand, the rays that are used to choose the roots for the three global trees are not aligned in the same way.
 This is likely to have an effect on the orientation of the resulting hull trees.